-In the alleys of Mykonos Town as well as in the neighborhoods of Little Venice and Matogiannia you will find numerous bars, clubs and cocktail bars - some with incredible sea views.
-In Gialos, you will find some of the best clubs in Mykonos, such as the legendary Jackie O ’and Astra, but also the traditional kafeneio of Bakoya for the first coffee of the day.
+In the alleys of Mykonos Town (Chora), as well as in the neighborhoods of Little Venice and Matogiannia you will find numerous bars, clubs and cocktail bars -some with incredible sea views.
+In Gialos, you will find some of the best clubs in Mykonos, such as the legendary Jackie O ’and Astra, but also the traditional kafeneio of Bakoya for your first morning coffee.

 Food in Mykonos

 Mykonos is a pioneer in Greek and international gastronomy.
 If you want to experience the splendors of Mykonos food (and you have the budget) then we suggest making the most of your stay.
 You can eat in gourmet restaurants, in hotels overlooking the endless Aegean blue, in modern bar-restaurants on the beach, on your luxurious sun lounger, on yachts and private piers.

 There are, of course, quieter and cheaper options, mainly on smaller villages and beaches.
 Some value-for-money restaurants in Mykonos include "Lefteris" and "Balothies" in Ornos, the taverna of Nikolas in Agia Anna, the small tavernes in Fokos and Lia, as well as the taverna of Mathios in the new port.